 deviceIDdetermines the device the PRT was issued to the user on.
 This claim is later issued to tokens obtained via the PRT.
 The device ID claim is used to determine authorization for Conditional Access based on device state or compliance.

-- Session key: The session key is an encrypted symmetric key, generated by the Azure AD authentication service, issued as part of the PRT.
+- Session key: The session key is an encrypted symmetric key, generated by the Microsoft Entra authentication service, issued as part of the PRT.
 The session key acts as the proof of possession when a PRT is used to obtain tokens for other applications.
 Session key is rolled on Windows 10 or newer Microsoft Entra joined or Microsoft Entra hybrid joined devices if it's older than 30 days.

 Can I see what’s in a PRT?

-A PRT is an opaque blob sent from Azure AD whose contents are not known to any client components.
-You cannot see what’s inside a PRT.
+A PRT is an opaque blob sent from Microsoft Entra whose contents aren't known to any client components.
+You can't see what’s inside a PRT.

 How is a PRT issued?

-Device registration is a prerequisite for device based authentication in Azure AD.
+Device registration is a prerequisite for device based authentication in Microsoft Entra ID.
 A PRT is issued to users only on registered devices.
 For more in-depth details on device registration, see the article Windows Hello for Business and Device Registration.
 During device registration, the dsreg component generates two sets of cryptographic key pairs: